 How Ineffective Antibiotics Have Become?

 Before coming to this conclusion, it is important to understand how ineffective antibiotics have become.
 One WHO report shows “alarming rates of resistance – exceeding 50% – in some patient groups”when carbapenem, “one of the antibiotics of last resort for many bacterial infections,” is used to control K. pneumoniae, a common bacteria causing lung infections, wound infections, and urinary tract infections.
-What this suggests is that when “a last resort antibiotic,” is given to treat a K. pneumoniae infection, it is only about 50%
+What this suggests is that when “a last resort antibiotic,” is given to treat a K. pneumoniae infection, it is only about 50% effective; on a good day.

 The WHO report also states that antimicrobial resistance is a problem “so serious that it threatens the achievements of modern medicine”.
 This is no exaggeration.
 The threat of antibiotic resistance puts at risk numerous other facets of conventional medicine that are dependent.
 For instance, “cancer treatment would be virtually non-existent and most elective surgeries and some essential ones could no longer be performed in the absence of antibiotics”.